Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 Can I really cancel a home warranty at any time?

 Most home warranty companies do allow cancellations at any time, but the refund you receive depends on timing.
-Canceling within the first 30 days (with no claims filed) typically yields a full refund minus a small fee.
-After that, you'll usually receive a prorated refund minus administrative costs.
-If you've already filed a claim, some providers may refuse to honor your cancellation until the contract term ends.
+Canceling within the first 30 days (with no claims filed) typically yields a full refund minus any service costs already incurred.
+After that, you'll usually receive a prorated refund minus an administrative fee (up to one month's payment at AHS) plus any claim costs the provider has paid.
+If you've already filed paid claims, your refund could shrink to zero.

 Are month-to-month home warranty plans more expensive overall?

 Yes, in most cases they cost more over a 12-month period compared to paying for an annual contract upfront.
-The convenience of monthly flexibility usually comes with a slight premium — often $50 to $100 more per year for the same level of coverage.
+The convenience of monthly flexibility usually comes with a slight premium, often $50 to $150 more per year for the same level of coverage in 2026.
 If you plan to stay in your home for a full year, the annual payment route is almost always the better value.

 Do month-to-month plans cover the same things as annual contracts?

 Generally, yes.
-Coverage is determined by the plan tier you select — appliances only, systems only, or a combination — not by how you pay.
-Coverage limits per item or system are also consistent across billing structures at the same plan level.
-The main difference is the contract flexibility, not what's covered or how much the provider will pay per claim.
+Coverage is determined by the plan tier you select (appliances only, systems only, or a combination), not by how you pay.
+Coverage limits per item or system are consistent across billing structures at the same plan level, ranging from about $2,000 to $7,000 per appliance and $5,000 to $6,500 per system in 2026.
+The main difference is contract flexibility, not what's covered.

 Is there a waiting period before my home warranty kicks in?